Coming Home to the Catholic Faith

-If you haven’t been in a Catholic church before, or if you’re a Catholic but have been away from the church for quite a while now, know that you are not alone.
+If you haven’t been to a Catholic church before, or if you’re a Catholic but have been away from the church for quite a while now, know that you are not alone.

 The Catholic Church is 2,000 years old.
 All throughout that time, many people have fallen away from practicing their Catholic faith for different reasons.
 But once in a while, something happens in life that pulls them back into rediscovering God, faith, and life.

-If you’ve left the Church because of past hurts, didn’t see the relevance of faith in daily life, or if you’ve simply stopped coming to Sunday Mass, you’re always welcome to come back and we at St. Michael’s are ready to journey with you.
+If you’ve left the Church because of past hurts, didn’t see the relevance of faith in daily life, or if you’ve simply stopped coming to Sunday Mass, you’re always welcome to come back and we are ready to journey with you.